 Moscow and Washington are cooperating on some issues of nuclear weapons reduction and security.
 Since 1992, the United States has spent over \$3 billion in Cooperative Threat Reduction program (CTR or "Nunn-Lugar") funds to help Russia dismantle nuclear weapons and ensure the security of its nuclear weapons, weapons grade nuclear material, and other weapons of mass destruction.
 During the September 1998 summit, both countries agreed to share information when either detects a ballistic missile launch anywhere in the world, and to reduce each country's stockpile of weapons-grade plutonium by fifty metric tons.
 In June 1999, U.S. and Russian officials extended the CTR program for another seven years.
 The two sides also agreed to each dispose of an additional 34 tons of weapons-grade plutonium, with the U.S. to seek international funding to help finance the \$1.7 billion Russian effort.
 The planned U.S.-Russian joint missile early warning information center in Moscow, however, has yet to be established.

 President Putin denounced the September 11 terror attacks in New York and Washington in very strong terms, comparing them to Nazi atrocities.
 Some saw this as preparing the Russian public for cooperation with the United States.
-On the other hand, Defense Minister Sergei Ivanov said on September 16 that there were no prospects for U.S. military forces to operate in any of the C.I.S. states.
-Nevertheless, some U.S. military forces have deployed to bases in the C.I.S. states of Uzbekistan and Tajikistan, an unprecedented development that probably requires not only Russia's approval but its active support.
-Russia reportedly is also sharing intelligence information with the United States and has pledged to send more arms to the anti-Taliban opposition forces in northeastern Afghanistan.
-But after the Soviet Union's long, bloody, military failure in Afghanistan (1979-1989), there would be strong public and military resistance to active Russian military participation in ground operations in Afghanistan.
-Russian cooperation could become highly desirable, depending on what options the United States chooses in response to the terror attacks.
-The interplay of what Washington might want from Moscow in the form of military cooperation and what Moscow might seek in return could involve some very high-stakes tradeoffs.
+Indeed, he has moved toward fundamentally reshaping U.S.-Russian relations on a more cooperative basis.
+Russia has facilitated U.S. military force deployments to bases in Uzbekistan, Tajikistan, and Kyrgyzistan, an unprecedented development that required not only Russia's approval but its active support.
+Russia is also sharing intelligence about Afghanistan with the United States, has sent arms, including tanks and other heavy weapons, to the anti-Taliban opposition forces, and reportedly provided them with direct military assistance on the ground.
+Further Russian cooperation could become highly desirable, depending on what options the United States chooses in its anti-terrorism campaign.
+The interplay of what Washington might want from Moscow and what Moscow might seek in return could involve some very high-stakes tradeoffs.
+In the short run, the Bush Administration has said it would work with Congress to eliminate the Jackson-Vanic restrictions on trade with Russia, to facilitate increased U.S. trade and investment in Russia, and to support Russia's efforts to win debt relief from the Paris Club of creditors.